 Preheat your oven to 350F.
 Line the bottom of 3 8-inch round baking pans with parchment paper and set aside.

-In a large bowl, sift 2 ½ cups cake flour, 2 ½ teaspoons baking powder and ½ teaspoon salt.
+In a large bowl, sift cake flour, baking powder and salt.

-In a smaller bowl, combine 2 teaspoons ube extract, ½ cup vegetable oil and ½ cup milk.
+In a smaller bowl, combine ube extract, vegetable oil and milk.
 Set aside.

-In another large bowl, using a handheld electric mixer, beat egg yolks while gradually adding ⅓ cup sugar until the mixture is light yellow (about 7 minutes on medium-high speed).
+In another large bowl, using a handheld electric mixer, beat egg yolks while gradually adding ⅓ cup sugar (about a teaspoon at a time) until the mixture is light yellow (about 7 minutes on medium-high speed).

-Add ½ cup ube jam and beat until smooth and no big lumps remain.
-If you want your cake to be a vibrant purple, you can add gel food colour at this stage and give the batter a stir until the colour is evenly distributed.
+Add ube jam and beat until smooth and no big lumps remain.
+If you want your cake to be a vibrant purple, you can add gel food colour at this stage (optional) and give the batter a stir until the colour is evenly distributed.

 Fold a third of your flour mixture into your egg mixture just until combined.
 Then add half of your milk mixture, another third of your flour, the rest of your milk and finally the rest of your flour, folding each addition just until combined.
 Be careful not to overwork the batter.

-Using a stand mixer with the whisk attachment (or your handheld electric mixer - making sure that the beaters are clean, dry and grease-free), beat the 8 egg whites on medium-high speed until they start to get foamy.
+Using a stand mixer with the whisk attachment (or your handheld electric mixer - making sure that the beaters are clean, dry and grease-free), beat the egg whites on medium speed until they start to get foamy.

-Then add 1 teaspoon cream of tartar and beat until very frothy.
+Then add cream of tartar and beat until very frothy.

-Gradually add ¾ cup sugar into egg whites until you reach stiff peaks.
+Gradually add ¾ cup sugar (about a heaping teaspoon at a time) into egg whites until you reach stiff peaks.

-Take about 1 ½ cups of the meringue and fold it into your cake batter to lighten it.
+Take about a cup of the meringue and fold it into your cake batter to lighten it.